Skip to main content

 Dr. Michael Colin's published scholarship explores the relationship between risk, altruism, sibling rivalry and sovereignty as that relationship emerges in works by a range of writers (including Etheridge Knight, Yusef Komunyakaa, Norman Mailer, Ayn Rand, Jacques Derrida, and Dante) and in institutions such as the Group of 77 developing nations.
 He is currently working on several scholarly and creative projects that extend his exploration of the nexus between risk, altruism, sibling rivalry and sovereignty.

-PSYCHOLOGY AND BRAIN SCIENCE
+PSYCHOLOGY AND BRAIN SCIENCES

 Sara Dowd, Lecturer